ICD is now SHRM-accredited! Earn PDCs for SHRM-CP® & SHRM-SCP® at all our conferences.

 • Analyze the evolution of well-being approaches in healthcare and the role of DEI in building effective programs

-Understanding Trauma-Informed Care: Applications to Gender, Human Trafficking, and Well-Being of the Care Team
+Trauma Informed Care: Practical Applications and Enhancing the Well-Being of Both Patients and the Care Team

 MOLLIE MARR, MD, PhD